nuxtus/website/docs/using-nuxtus.md

 By default Nuxtus will automatically create Nuxt pages for you when you create a Directus `collection` thanks to the [Nuxtus Directus plugin](https://github.com/nuxtus/hook) and the [Nuxtus Nuxt Module](https://github.com/nuxtus/nuxt-module).

 1. Ensure that both Directus and Nuxt are running.
-2. By default the Directus credentials are:
+2. [Login to Directus](http://0.0.0.0:8055/admin/login).
+By default the Directus credentials are:
 ---
 User: admin@example.com
 Password: password